 4 Minute Read

 Anyone who’s good at anything didn’t get there overnight.
 Success is never easy!
 It takes time and lots of practice.
 The same is true with good financial coaching.
 The best way to become an effective coach is to receive proper training and to practice, practice, practice.
-A little expert advice doesn’t hurt, though!
+That said, a little expert advice doesn’t hurt either!

 Local experts you can trust.Find an ELP

-Dave Ramsey, on the value of a listening ear:
+Dave Ramsey - The value of a listening ear:

 When you’re spending time with someone helping them with their budget, you’re a professional listener.
 That’s going to give you all the clues you need to be able to lead them, to serve them, and to help them change their direction.
 Listening is the key.

-Lisa Barber, on the key to a coach’s longevity:
+Lisa Barber - The key to a coach’s longevity:

 In mentorship, coaches often ask me how to avoid burnout.
 Self-care is essential.
 It all starts with building healthy boundaries physically, mentally, emotionally and spiritually.

 Physically: We all have tremendous responsibilities that are magnets for our time and resources.
 Overextending your time doesn’t serve anyone well.
-So decide how much time you can realistically commit to coaching each week and stick to that.
+Decide how much time you can realistically commit to coaching each week and stick to that.

 Mentally: Schedule time into your week to feed your mind!
 Read good books.
 Watch TED Talks or read blogs.
 Find workshops that expand your skill set.
 Learn about issues that concern your clients.
 Network with like-minded people.
 Iron sharpens iron, after all.